juliandittmann/AL.SQLSDK/README.md

 # SQL SDK for Dynamics 365 Business Central

-Take control of SQL Server from Dynamcis 365 Business Central.
-This is a library which provides a set of tools that make it easy to access and manage SQL in AL. Take a look at the Getting Started documentation.
+This is a library which provides a set of tools that make it easy to access and manage SQL scripts in AL. Take a look at the Getting Started documentation.
 The SQL SDK provides the following functionality:

 * **Run SQL-scripts**
 * **Manage SQL-connections**